BlackDice/scent/readme.md

 #### Defining the system

-System alone is just empty shell waiting to be filled with code that ideally do its work on components through node types.
+System alone is just empty shell waiting to be filled with code that does its work on components through node types.
+System is required to have name which purpose as for now is mainly for easier debugging.
+It's only checked for duplicity.

 	sWorker = System 'worker', ->

 Resulting variable `sWorker` is equal to the passed function from the second argument.
 Additionally it stores the system name in `@@name` variable.
-Basically you don't need this, but it exists here for your convenience.
-Let's mark the returned function as **system initializer**.
+Lets mark the returned function as **system initializer**.
 It's role is simply to initialize system logic upon invocation.
 Basically you could have system like the following code.

 	System 'worker', ->